ElisaOu/Bloc5_Indus_d_algo_d_apprentissage_auto_et_automatisation_processus_decision/README.md

 heroku container:release web -a apiga

-- In the heroku app, feed config variables, same as in run.sh
+-In the heroku app, feed config variables, same as in run.sh

 # 2. Dashboarding